Anam, Nigeria: Religion

 Ndi-Anam observe the Igbo lunar calendar and not the Gregorian calendar.

 Masquerade

 In Anam, as elsewhere in Igbo land masquerading is a revered traditional practice that forms part of the cultural heritage of our people.
 Masquerades are precious cultural heritage and identity of families and kins across Anam towns.
 Anamites use masquerades to celebrate activities of great importance, and commemorate different social, cultural, religious or prognosticational events.

 Different musicals and dances are fused into the arts of masquerade; popular among the dance steps is Okani war dance steps.

 Delicacies

 During festivals Anam people take their time to prepare special soup, especially "ove isala" (ove nsala), a soup prepared with fresh catfish (ikele/aala) and gulped down with fresh pounded yam.
 Friends of Anam people never want to miss this delicious meal, particularly when they are invited to Otite Anam (Anam New Yam Festival), Nzurani and other festivities.

-Geography

-Anam now serves as the potential shortest link between Anambra and Kogi States through the Anambra Bridge.

-SIMILARITIES BETWEEN ANAM COMMUNITY AND THAT OF AWKA COMMUNITY.